Application and Eligibility

 What are my chances of getting selected?

-If I request a certain field of study am I guaranteed to be placed in it if I am accepted into the program?
+If I request a certain field of study, am I guaranteed to be placed in it if I am accepted into the program?

 Am I required to pass a drug test?

-Please note: Use of Marijuana/Cannabis or its derivatives if prescribed is legal in some states in the United States and is legally used recreationally in some other countries.
+Note: Use of Marijuana/Cannabis or its derivatives if prescribed is legal in some states in the United States and is legally used recreationally in some other countries.
 Having these drugs in your system is NOT legal at United States Federal Contractor sites such as Argonne National Laboratory.

 Do I get any vacation during the appointment period?

-How often will I receive payment?
+How often do I receive a stipend payment?

 Students are paid every two weeks.
 However, you will not receive your first payment until 4 weeks after the start of the program.